 At the George Washington University, Dr. Piemme went on to become Associate Dean for Continuing Medical Education and Chair of the Department of Computer Medicine.
 Nationally he has played roles with the Association of American Medical Colleges (Chair, Primary Care Task Force); National Commission for Health Certifying Agencies (President); Symposium on Computer Applications in Medical Care (Executive Director); Alliance for Continuing Medical Educational (Council Member and Program Chair); Society for Medical Decision Making (Executive Director); National Library of Medicine; and the American Academy of Family Physicians.

 Dr. Piemme retired from the University in 1998.
 In 2009, while residing in Phoenix, AZ, he was asked to serve as a Trustee of the Physician Assistant History Society.
 In 2011, together with his former colleague, Fred Sadler, he facilitated an affiliation of the Society as a support organization to the NCCPA.
 He served as President of the Society in 2012-2013 and remains actively engaged in the history of health policy regarding physician assistants.
 He coauthored with Alfred Sadler, Jr., Reginald Carter and Ruth Ballweg the “The Physician Assistant: An Illustrated History,” (2013) supported by the grants from the Josiah Macy Jr. Foundation and the Robert Wood Johnson Foundation.
 To learn more about Dr. Piemme and his significant contributions to the development of the PA Profession, watch his video Oral History.

 Acknowledgments: This Biographical Sketch was prepared by Thomas E. Piemme, MD.
-The photographs of Dr. Piemme are provided courtesy of the Duke University Medical Center Archives and the Society for the Preservation of Physician Assistant History.
-This biography was last edited in March, 2018.
+The photographs of Dr. Piemme were provided courtesy of the Duke University Medical Center Archives and the Society for the Preservation of Physician Assistant History.
+This biography was last edited in April 2021.